t0mk/dosk/README.md

 Just put it to PATH, so sth like this from you home dir:

 ```
+# if you're on Linux:
 git clone https://github.com/t0mk/dosk
+# if you're on OSX:
+git clone -b osx https://github.com/t0mk/dosk
 [ -L .bashrc ] && rm .bashrc
 echo 'export PATH=${PATH}:${HOME}/dosk' >> .bashrc
 ```